paulbaumgarten/pbaumgarten.com/python/109-dictionaries.md

     country = val["name"]
     code = val["code"]
     continent = val["continent"]
-    print("The country {} has code {} and is in the continent of {}.".format(country, code, continent))
+    print(f"The country {country} has code {code} and is in the continent of {continent}.")
 ```

 ## Requests

 JSON is frequently used as the medium of transferring data between web servers and applications, as such knowledge of Python dictionaries can come in particularly useful for retrieving data from the internet.
-Take a look at my **Web requests** notes for more detail.
+Take a look at my [Web requests](https://pbaumgarten.com/python/requests.html) notes for more detail.

+# Problem sets

+> You better believe these are coming soon! :-)